metal-crow/Dark-Souls-PvP-AI/README.md

 r1: 0x000000020

 TODO:
+  [high priority]	The subanimation state address is different when two handing!
+  [medium priority, not huge slowdown for now]	ReadPlayer should read memory in chunks, not individual calls to ReadMemory
-  pointers have to be reread for characters because end acress change when invaing (low priority, can just not invade for now) stamia management(low priority, very complex) the subanimation state address is different when two handing!(high priority)
+  [low priority, can just not invade for now]	Pointers have to be reread for characters because end acress change when invaing
+  [low priority, very complex]	Stamia management
-  must lock camera(x and y pos and rotation), rotation x set to PI. or 0.
-It changed?(low priority, use CE for now)
+  [low priority, use CE for now]	Must lock camera(x and y pos and rotation), rotation x set to PI. or 0.
+It changed?
-  Find range of weapons(hitbox size,bows,etc)(low priority)
+  [low priority]	Find range of weapons(hitbox size,bows,etc)
+  [low priority]	Better Vjoy loading/unloading

 Using:
 http://vjoystick.sourceforge.net/ (note: figure out better way than just puting .dll in with .exe)(i dont know if i like the program)